Dimple Kapadia: Professional expansion and critical acclaim (1990–1994)

 In 1994, in Mehul Kumar's Krantiveer, Kapadia portrayed the journalist Meghna Dixit, a rape victim who persuades an alcoholic, unemployed village man (Nana Patekar) to be a champion of justice for those around him.
 The film was a box-office success and became India's third-highest-grossing picture of the year.
 The Indian Express complimented Kapadia for having developed into a leading character actor with this film.
 For her performance, Kapadia received her fourth Filmfare Award, this time in the Best Supporting Actress category.
+A controversy arose in December 1993 when Kapadia walked out of Raj Kanwar's Kartavya, in which she played Divya Bharti's mother in-law.
+Following Bharti's death in April 1993, almost midway through the shooting, she was replaced by Juhi Chawla.
+Concerned that it would damage her career, Kapadia refused to play a mother in-law to Chawla, who is a decade her junior.
+The Film Makers' Combine circulated a ban against Kapadia from signing any new projects; the ban was withdrawn in May 1994 when the Cine Artistes' Association intervened in support of Kapadia.